-- 1.1.
+1.1.
 Scope. -- W. Va.
-Code §30-5-3A authorizes the Board of Pharmacy to promulgate rules which are necessary to perform the duties and responsibilities of the board as they relate to requiring pharmacists to meet certain continuing education requirements in order to maintain their license to practice pharmacy in the State of West Virginia. - 1.2.
+Code §30-5-3A authorizes the Board of Pharmacy to promulgate rules which are necessary to perform the duties and responsibilities of the board as they relate to requiring pharmacists to meet certain continuing education requirements in order to maintain their license to practice pharmacy in the State of West Virginia.

+1.2.
 Authority. -- This legislative rule is issued under the authority of W. Va.
-Code §30-5-7. - 1.3.
-Filing Date. -- April 30, 2014. - 1.4.
-Effective Date. -- May 30, 2014.
+Code §30-5-7.

+1.5.
+Sunset Date -- This rule shall terminate and have no further force or effect upon August 1, 2031.

-- 2.1.
-"Accreditation Council for Pharmacy Education" ("ACPE") means the national accreditation organization for continuing pharmacy education. - 2.2.
-"Chronic Pain" means pain that has persisted after reasonable medical efforts have been made to relieve the pain or cure its cause and that has continued, either continuously or episodically, for longer than three (3) continuous months.
-For purposes of this rule, "chronic pain" does not include pain associated with a terminal condition or illness, or with a progressive disease that, in the normal course of progression, may reasonably be expected to result in a terminal condition or illness. - 2.3.
-"Continuing Pharmacy Education" ("CPE") means planned and accredited learning experiences beyond a formal degree program designed to promote the continual development of knowledge, skills, and attitudes on the part of the pharmacist or pharmacy technician. - 2.4.
-"Continuing Pharmacy Education Committee" ("CPE Committee") means that committee appointed by the board responsible for approval of the content of each CPE program, which is not otherwise automatically approved by this rule for CPE credit, offered by a provider of CPE. - 2.5.
-"Continuing Pharmacy Education Coordinator" ("CPE Coordinator") means that individual or organization who may be retained by the board for the purpose of coordinating CPE programming and licensure renewal requirements. - 2.6.
-"Continuing Pharmacy Education Hour" ("CPE Hour") means one hour of participation in a board accredited continuing pharmacy education program under responsible sponsorship, capable direction and qualified instruction.
-For the purposes of this definition, an hour equals sixty (60) minutes of participation and represents 1.0 continuing pharmacy education hour. - 2.7.
-"Continuing Pharmacy Education Number" (Number) means either the ACPE number or board-issued CPE number assigned to identify each approved program. - 2.8.
-"Continuing Pharmacy Education Provider" (Provider) means an institution, organization, agency, corporation, company, or individual approved by the board for the purpose of direct provision of continuing pharmacy education programs. - 2.9.
+2.1.
+"Accreditation Council for Pharmacy Education" ("ACPE") means the national accreditation organization for continuing pharmacy education.

+2.2.
+"Chronic Pain" means pain that has persisted after reasonable medical efforts have been made to relieve the pain or cure its cause and that has continued, either continuously or episodically, for longer than three continuous months.
+For purposes of this rule, "chronic pain" does not include pain associated with a terminal condition or illness, or with a progressive disease that, in the normal course of progression, may reasonably be expected to result in a terminal condition or illness.

+2.3.
+"Continuing Pharmacy Education" ("CPE") means planned and accredited learning experiences beyond a formal degree program designed to promote the continual development of knowledge, skills, and attitudes on the part of the pharmacist or pharmacy technician- which promotes problem-solving and critical thinking and is applicable to the practice of pharmacy.

+2.4.
+"Continuing Pharmacy Education Committee" ("CPE Committee") means that committee appointed by the board responsible for approval of the content of each CPE activity, which is not otherwise automatically approved by this rule for CPE credit, offered by a non-accredited ACPE provider of CPE.

+2.5.
+"Continuing Pharmacy Education Coordinator" ("CPE Coordinator") means that individual or organization who may be retained by the board for the purpose of coordinating CPE activities and licensure renewal requirements.

+2.6.
+"Continuing Pharmacy Education Hour" ("CPE Hour") means one hour of participation in a board accredited continuing pharmacy education activity under responsible providership, capable direction and qualified instruction.
+For the purposes of this definition, an hour equals sixty minutes of participation and represents 1.0 continuing pharmacy education contact hour, but Continuing Pharmacy Education activities of less than one hour may be approved as Continuing Pharmacy Education activities in fifteen minute increments worth one quarter contact hour per fifteen minute period.

+2.7.
+"Continuing Pharmacy Education Number" (Number) means either the ACPE number or board-issued CPE number assigned to identify each approved activity.

+2.8.
+"Continuing Pharmacy Education Provider" (Provider) means an institution, organization, agency, corporation, company, or individual approved by the board for the purpose of direct provision of continuing pharmacy education activities.

+2.9.
 "CPE Monitor" means the electronic CPE monitor created and maintained through the collaborative efforts of National Association of Boards of Pharmacy the Accreditation Council for Pharmacy Education (ACPE) to permit CPE providers, pharmacists, and pharmacy technicians to electronically keep track of CPE credits earned from CPE providers, by acting as a repository of this information maintained on licensees' behalf and reported by NABP to state boards of pharmacy which request verification of CPE.